Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Experiment

 \subsection{Interpretation of Attention Mechanism}

-Figure~\ref{fig:attn} visualizes the transformer attention from each predictive step (vertical axis) to historical steps (horizontal axis) for the Shekou$\rightarrow$Singapore segment.
-The pattern is sparse and structured rather than average over the history, which means attention mechanism shows the effort.
-Firstly, a persistent bright band appears from the near future to the most recent history (right down side), showing that short lag context remains the primary anchor for the prediction result of near future.
+Figure~\ref{fig:attn} visualizes the transformer attention from each predictive step (vertical axis) to historical steps (horizontal axis) for a sample on Shekou$\rightarrow$Singapore segment.
+The pattern is sparse and structured rather than average over the history, which means the attention mechanism learns meaningful temporal dependencies.
+Firstly, a persistent bright band appears from the near future to the most recent history (lower-right region), showing that short lag context remains the primary anchor for the prediction result in near future.
 Secondly, several vertical stripes at mid-range lags around indices 50-60 attract repeated focus, especially for later forecast steps, indicating that the model reuses specific historical regimes that resemble the current forecast context.
 Lastly, attention strength intensifies for a narrow cluster of historical positions while remaining low elsewhere, suggesting selective retrieval instead of uniform smoothing.
 The concentration of weights at a few salient lags helps stabilize long-horizon predictions by anchoring them to representative historical states rather than averaging over heterogeneous periods.